JanFriske/Figura-KI---Figura-AI/README.md

 ### Introduction

 The advent of artificial intelligence (AI) has revolutionized various sectors and disciplines, transforming our perception of what was once thought to be exclusive to human cognition.
 From everyday applications like voice recognition and autonomous vehicles to sophisticated realms such as healthcare, finance, and fundamental research in physics and cosmology, AI's impact is undeniable.
-Figura AI, a theoretical model proposed by Jan Friske, builds on the capabilities of advanced AI systems like GPT-3.5 and GPT-4, aiming for an architecture that extends beyond existing paradigms.
+Figura AI, a theoretical model proposed by Jan Friske & Gwen Coder Instruct, builds on the capabilities of advanced AI systems like GPT-3.5 and GPT-4, aiming for an architecture that extends beyond existing paradigms.

 ### Theoretical Foundations